 - Implement administrative safeguards by designating a privacy officer

 - Offer training to all of your employees in privacy rule requirements

-- Ensure any hard drives are encrypted and protected by passwords to prevent a breach
+- Ensure any electronic health records and hard drives are encrypted and protected by passwords as technical safeguards to prevent a breach

 - Implement best practices so that PHI is never used for making employment or benefits decisions, marketing, or fundraising